The best gaming PCs in 2021 | CNN Underscored

 Prebuilt gaming PCs have everything you need to start gaming right out of the box, plus you get a manufacturer’s warranty should anything go wrong.
-Buying off the shelf may not meet your needs as precisely as building your own gaming PC but if you haven’t figured those out yet, or just want to get started right away, a prebuilt machine makes a ton of sense.
+Buying off the shelf may not meet your needs as precisely as building your own gaming PC, but if you haven’t figured those out yet, or just want to get started right away, a prebuilt machine makes a ton of sense.

-We’ve spent countless hours testing some of the most popular desktops out there by playing many hours of video games (It’s a tough job, but someone has to do it) in a bid to find the best desktop gaming PC currently available.
-We tested a total of seven different desktops, and out of that bunch, two builds rose to the top: a high-end option that’ll set the pace for years to come, along with a budget model that’s a good starting point with room for expansion.
+We’ve spent countless hours testing some of the most popular desktops out there by playing many hours of video games (it’s a tough job, but someone has to do it) in a bid to find the best desktop gaming PC currently available.
+We tested seven desktops, and out of that bunch, two builds rose to the top: a high-end option that’ll set the pace for years to come, along with a budget model that’s a good starting point with room for expansion.

+The MSI Aegis RS delivers high-end performance in blockbuster games for an affordable price, and has plenty of space for future upgrades.

+Lenovo's Legion 5i is a perfect budget gaming PC.
+It may not set any performance records, but it can provide smooth 1080p performance at a price that won't empty your bank account.

 Key specs